SterlingButters/macOS-FinderExtensions/README.markdown

 ## About
 The purpose of this project is to create a repository of resources for creating Finder extensions for unexisting functionality.
-Common examples or integrations of this include the initiation of a Terminal in the current directory, toggling hidden files, connecting to remote servers, etc. The beauty of the implementation discussed below is that there are actually very few limitations.
+Common examples or integrations of this include the invocation of a Terminal in the current directory, toggling hidden files, connecting to remote servers, etc. The beauty of the implementation discussed below is that there are actually very few limitations.
 The question you might be currently asking is why not just get 3rd party application like Forklift